ASKurz/Working-through-Regression-and-other-stories/CONTRIBUTING.md

 ## *I would like to contribute*.

 I'm really not looking for contributions, at this time.
 However, if you find gross errors or have concerns, feel free to open a [GitHub issue](https://github.com/ASKurz/Working-through-Regression-and-other-stories/issues).
+To report typos, please list them by book section and a brief identifying quote in the [typos](https://github.com/ASKurz/Working-through-Regression-and-other-stories/issues/2) section in the issues.

 ## Code style